majorbonnet/Mole/README.md

 # MyOwnLispEquivalent
-Working through Build Your Own Lisp (http://www.buildyourownlisp.com/)
+Working through Build Your Own Lisp At a glacial pace (http://www.buildyourownlisp.com/)